yusheng-lin/dotnet-oteldemo/README.md

    **Gateway API hostname (gateway.otel-demo.local)**

    If you apply the Gateway API manifest [k8s/11-gateway.yaml](k8s/11-gateway.yaml), traffic is routed via an Envoy `Gateway` on port `80` using the hostname `gateway.otel-demo.local`.
+This Gateway forwards all traffic to **Kong** (port 8000), which then routes requests to the backend services based on its configuration.

    To use this hostname, add a hosts file entry pointing to the Gateway's external IP:

    1. Get the external IP of the Envoy Gateway:
       ```bash